 - And it gets spread at the slaughterhouse.

 - Animal droppings can get stepped on.
 Then they can get tracked into plants and housing on the bottoms of shoes.

 - Also, production equipment can get tainted.
 That can happen if their red mist is spread into the air.

 - This happens if carcass fluids spray in the air at slaughter.

 By far, the most reported sicknesses from this pathogen is undercooked ground beef.
 (See source).

 - E. coli can be traced to things like washing and cleaning bean sprouts.

-- Same goes with mint leaves, ordinary lettuce, and other raw vegetables.
+- The same goes for mint leaves, ordinary lettuce, and other raw vegetables.